5 Books We Recommend For Native American Heritage Month (For Kids And Teens!)

 Secretary Haaland, who is a member of the Pueblo of Laguna, serves as the Secretary of the Interior.
 This means she is responsible for managing the nation’s public lands, including national parks, monuments, and wildlife refuges, and overseeing the U.S.’s relationships with Tribes.

 This biography teaches readers about the early life and political career of Secretary Haaland, and it also showcases the importance of representation.
-Native youth who read this book will see someone who looks like them in a high-level role, doing important work.
+Native youth who read this book will see someone who looks like them doing significant work in a high-level role.

 Purchase Deb Haaland: First Native American Cabinet Secretary on Amazon